icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 ### AI in Planning Tools and Platforms
 Software, tools, and platforms that employ models that draw inferences from data or generate data that have specific utility for urban planning applications.
 The American Planning Association's Technology Division authored an [open letter](https://apa-technology-division.github.io/2023-ai-ethics-letter) identifing the neet for ethical use of these tools.

-- [ChatGPT](https://chat.openai.com/) - ChatGPT is an advanced language model designed to generate human-like text responses and engage in conversational interactions.
+- [ChatGPT](https://chat.openai.com/) - An advanced language model designed to generate human-like text responses and engage in conversational interactions.
 Additional Information: [Act Like a Planner](https://apa-technology-division.github.io/like-a-planner).
-- [Anthropic](https://www.anthropic.com/) - Anthropic provides access to a class of advanced large language models called Claude designed to provide human-like text responses and engage in conversational interactions.
+- [Anthropic](https://www.anthropic.com/) - Provides access to a class of advanced large language models called Claude designed to provide human-like text responses and engage in conversational interactions.
 - [EuclidHL](https://www.hlplanning.com/euclidhl/) - An AI assistant with expertise in your city's zoning code and plans.
 Residents and other civic stakeholders can use EuclidHL to get accurate and timely information about planning and zoning in their community.
 Technology Division webinar on the topic [here](https://www.youtube.com/watch?v=AItBaYwfMOQ&ab_channel=PlanningWebcastSeries).
 - [University of Oregon, AI Software List](https://blogs.uoregon.edu/artificialintelligence/ai-software/) - A blog cataloguing existing AI resources compiled by university researchers and local policy experts.
-- [OECD AI Policy Observatory](https://oecd.ai/en/) - OECD AI Policy Observatory provides a platform for resources on applications, poicy implications, and literature regarding Artificial Intelligence.
+- [OECD AI Policy Observatory](https://oecd.ai/en/) - Provides a platform for resources on applications, poicy implications, and literature regarding Artificial Intelligence.
 - [LM Studio](https://lmstudio.ai/) - This [free for personal use](https://lmstudio.ai/terms) software enables users to download large language models and run them locally within a desktop chat interface.
 - [Tune Studio](https://studio.tune.app/) - Playground for software developers to finetune and deploy large language models.
 - [Roboflow](https://roboflow.com/) - A cloud based platform engineered to accelerate computer vision model development and deployment that can help build public sector applications.